-Starting a bait shop store doesn’t require a business degree, but certain skills and advantages can help the shop to become a success.
+Starting a bait shop store doesn’t require a business degree, but certain skills and advantages can help the shop succeed.

 Fishing experience.
 Fishing experience and knowledge is a must for any bait shop owner.
-This experience will help a shop owner to make wise purchase prices and to give customers quality advice and recommendations.
+This experience will help a shop owner make wise purchase prices and give customers quality advice and recommendations.

 Knowledge of local fishing spots.
 Familiarity with local fishing spots can allow a shop owner to recommend appropriate products and bait to customers who are new to fishing or new to the area.
 This knowledge adds value to what the shop can offer customers.

 Awareness of fishing industry trends.
 A shop owner who stays aware of industry trends can make wise inventory purchase decisions and stock products that customers will want.